HarmMunk/CUDAInstallation/README.md

 One solution I will try is to run TensorFlow from in a Docker container.
 For this, the KVM virtual machine must be installed.

 But even without Docker, this runs fine on the GPU.
-It seems that something required is already installed when attempting to install that same piece of sofwtare again.
+It seems that something required is already installed when attempting to install that same piece of software again.

 Run `nvidia-smi` to watch GPU activity when an application that is supposed to use the GPU runs.